Coronavirus (COVID-19) - What you need to know

 If you are concerned about the welfare of a rough sleeper, contact us 24 hours a day, seven days a week on 01793 445503.

-All our parks are open for exercise.
+All our parks are open.
 Visitors must follow social distancing rules.
-The car parks are now open at the following locations:

 The cafes at Coate Water and Lydiard Park are open for takeaway service only.

-Toilets at Lydiard Park, Coate Water, Stanton Park, and Barbury Castle remain open with safety restrictions in place.
+Toilets at Lydiard Park, Coate Water, Stanton Park, and Barbury Castle are open with safety restrictions in place.

 We are taking steps to ensure the continuation of the service, as far as practicable.
 Please bear with us if delays occur in registering and determining planning applications or when responding to queries and enquiries.